IT-startup1/startup/README.md

 npm run prod-build
 ```

-Deploy the contents of the `dist/angular-sample-dashboard-1` to your hosting provider.
+Deploy the contents of the `dist/angular-sample-dashboard-1` to your hosting provider.# billing_project